-- Financial Resources Proof: A

-description of your processes for

-ensuring ongoing compliance with the

-financial requirements.
-Financial

-statements that include a statement of

-financial position and financial

-performance; and cash flow

-projections that demonstrate your

-ability to meet the cash needs

-requirement.

-- Additional proofs: Depending on the authorisations being requested you

-may need to prepare additional supporting documents.
+- Financial Resources Proof: A description of your processes for ensuring ongoing compliance with the financial requirements.
+You will also need to provide: - Signed financial statements that include a statement of financial position and financial performance that are no more than 3 months old; and - Cash flow projections that demonstrate your ability to meet the cash needs requirement. - Additional proofs: Depending on the authorisations being requested you may need to prepare additional supporting documents.
 For example, if you are a financial planner who intends to have more than four advisers will be required to prepare a document detailing how the applicant will Monitor, Supervise and Train Representatives.